B-UMMI/chewBBACA/README.md

 ## 3.3.0 - 2023-06-29

 - Added the AlleleCallEvaluator module.
+This module generates an interactive HTML report for the allele calling results.
+The report provides summary statistics to evaluate results per sample and per locus (with the possibility to provide a TSV file with loci annotations to include on a table).
+The report consists of components to display a heatmap representing the Loci Presence-Absence matrix, a heatmap representing the Distance Matrix based on allelic differences and a Neighbor-Joining tree based on the core genome MLST alignment.

-Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to know more about the latest changes.
+Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to learn about the latest changes.

 ## Citation

-When using chewBBACA please use the following citation:
+When using chewBBACA, please use the following citation:

 Silva M, Machado MP, Silva DN, Rossi M, Moran-Gilad J, Santos S, Ramirez M, Carriço JA.
 2018. chewBBACA: A complete suite for gene-by-gene schema creation and strain identification.
 Microb Genom 4:000166. [doi:10.1099/mgen.0.000166](doi:10.1099/mgen.0.000166)